zeek/zeek/devel/style_guide.rst

 Strings
 *******

-One artifact of the long life of this Zeek code is that a large number of the strings are plain `char*` values.
-For new code, use std::string instead.
+One artifact of the long life of this Zeek code is that a large number of the strings created internally are plain `char*` values.
+For new code, prefer using std::string instead.

 Explicit constructors
 *********************